aravind-sundaresan/d3-tutorial/README.md

 # d3-tutorial
 Tutorial for getting started with D3.js for data visualization by implementing a dashboard using the Yelp public dataset.
+I have also written a blog post on Medium as part of the tutorial.
+The blog post gives an introduction to D3.js as well as details regarding how to use it to generate this dashboard.
+Here's the link to the post: https://medium.com/@whackadoodle/getting-started-with-d3-js-for-data-visualization-5870efbd133b

 ![alt-text](https://github.com/aravind-sundaresan/d3-tutorial/blob/master/media/demo.gif)